 Tokens module

 How eMSPs authorize their users on CPO networks.
-When a driver taps their RFID card or opens their app, the CPO sends a token validation request to the eMSP.
+When a driver taps their RFID card or opens their app, the CPO sends a token validation request to the eMSP, or checks a cached copy of the token list it has already pulled.

 OCPI supports: